ismailnyza/vue-chat/Contributing-Guidelines.md

 <footer>
 ```

-The `header` is mandatory and must conform to the [Commit Message Header](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-header) format.
+The `header` is mandatory and must conform to the [Commit Message Header format.

 The `body` is mandatory for all commits except for those of type "docs".
-When the body is present it must be at least 20 characters long and must conform to the [Commit Message Body](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-body) format.
+When the body is present it must be at least 20 characters long and must conform to the Commit Message Body format.

 The `footer` is optional.
-The [Commit Message Footer](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-footer) format describes what the footer is used for and the structure it must have.

 Any line of the commit message cannot be longer than 100 characters.

 #### Commit Message Header